 Royal Deeside Railway

-This award-winning old royal station near Crathes Castle is one of your only chances to visit the countryside from a Victorian railway station.
+This award-winning heritage station near Crathes Castle is one of your only chances to see a proper Victorian railway station – although the railway no longer functions.

 The Burn O’Vat is a geological marvel in the centre of the Muir of Dinnet National Natural Reserve.